-Approximately 17 MSEN graduate students and 11 Physics REU students were enrolled in MEPH 5821 - Ethics for Scientist and Engineers - in summer 2023.
+Approximately 11 MSEN graduate students MSEN 58201 - Ethics for Scientist and Engineers - in summer 2024.

 In this class, the students learn about famous examples of unethical practices and decisions which led to engineering catastrophes such as the Challenger disaster, about understanding what plagiarism is and how to avoid it, and about appropriate and ethical authorship of research papers.